 Difficult decisions will require expansive public conversation, over a period of months, with written policies and procedures to document the process for revitalization.
-This process should be written, reviewed and adopted by ordinance, resolution, or whatever process will withstand the changing political landscape that could undermine success.
-This process will take years and many election cycles to prove its worth.
 Pine Bluff is positioned for success based solely on the passion and determination of civic leaders, and the grit of its current residents.

 The purpose of land transfer is to combat deteriorating areas of Pine Bluff that could lead to long term negative impacts in the community.
 This occurs ultimately with the City acquiring property whose owners continually fail to comply with code standards.
+Legal advice is recommended in all steps of this approach.
 This section recommends the following strategies:

-- Create a Blight Study that will identify condition of vacant and abandoned properties establish hot spots of such areas, determine which property owners will comply with code enforcement - 2.
-Acquiring land that continues to act as a blight in the community - 3.
-Receiving a clear title from the circuit judge to begin remediation of properties - 4.
+- Create a Blight Study that will identify condition of vacant and abandoned properties, establish hot spots of such areas, and determine which property owners will comply with code enforcement (this step has been completed by the Pine Bluff Urban Renewal Agency) - 2.
+Acquiring land that continues to act as a blight in the community (this step is ongoing by the PBURA) - 3.
+Receiving a clear title from the circuit judge to begin remediation of properties. - 4.
 Reversing the effects of blight and putting property into good use.

-In order for remediation to occur within a reasonable timeframe, major changes to county and state legislation will need to occur.
+In order for remediation to occur within a reasonable timeframe, if not relying on eminent domain, major changes to county and state legislation will need to occur.
 An important overarching strategy within this section is for Pine Bluff to engage with Jefferson County and the Arkansas Commissioner of State Lands (COSL) to remove barriers to the City acquiring properties for the purpose of remediation.